Scrapion/python-java-transpiler/README.md

 The compile.bat file allows to recompile the entire software.

-To run the file simply type in command line:
+To run the transpiler simply type in command line:

   a.exe <filename.py>